CosmWasm/book/src/basics/good-practices.md

 The problem is that, unfortunately, creating this binary makes our project fail to compile on the Wasm target - which is, in the end, the most important one.
-Hopefully, we don't need to build the schema binary for the Wasm target - let's align the `.cargo/config` file:
+Fortunately, we don't need to build the schema binary for the Wasm target - let's align the `.cargo/config` file:

 ```toml